puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

    Event driven architecture with Apache Kafka.
 ---

-This lab gives you an introduction to event driven architecture with Apache Kafka.
-You will deploy an event driven version of the producer-consumer application from [lab 2](../../../02.0).
+This lab gives you an introduction to event-driven architecture with Apache Kafka.
+You will deploy an event-driven version of the producer-consumer application from [lab 2](../../../02.0).

 ## {{% param sectionnumber %}}.1: Apache Kafka

-In this section we are going to deploy a [Apache Kafka](https://kafka.apache.org/) cluster with the [Strimzi Operator](https://strimzi.io/) and use it to distribute our events between the microservices.
-In modern large scale applications messages must be processed, reprocessed, analyzed and handled - often in real time.
-The key design principles of Kafka were formed based on the need of high-throughput architectures that are easily scalable and provide key features to store and process streamed data.
+In this section, we are going to deploy a [Apache Kafka](https://kafka.apache.org/) cluster with the [Strimzi Operator](https://strimzi.io/) and use it to distribute our events between the microservices.
+In modern large scale applications, messages must be processed, reprocessed, analyzed and handled - often in real-time.
+The key design principles of Kafka were formed based on the need for high-throughput architectures which are easily scalable and provide key features to store and process streamed data.

 ### {{% param sectionnumber %}}.1.1: Publish-subscribe durable messaging system

-[Apache Kafka](https://kafka.apache.org/) is a durable messaging system which uses the publish-subscribe pattern for data exchange.
-Components publish events to a *topic* and subscribed components will get notified with said event whenever a new message is published. *Topics* represent a data stream which holds a stream of data in temporal order.
+[Apache Kafka](https://kafka.apache.org/) is a durable messaging system that uses the publish-subscribe pattern for data exchange.
+Components publish events to a *topic* and subscribed components will get notified with said event whenever a new message is published. *Topics* represent a data stream that holds a stream of data in a temporal order.
 Applications can send and process records to or from a *topic*.
 A *record* is a byte array that can store any object in any format.
 A *record* has four attributes, *key* and *value* are mandatory, and the other attributes, *timestamp* and *headers* are optional.
 The value can be whatever needs to be sent.

 ```
                                                                       +--------------+